RacimoLab/JupyterNotebook_in_Willerslev_servers/README.md

 5. The last command opens Google chrome to access to jupyter notebook.
 If you don't have the browser installed, it might lead to a problem.

-6. I'm a Mac user, which might mean that my solution works fine for other mac users, but not Windows or Linux.
+6. I'm a Mac user, which might imply that my solutions and script works fine for other mac users, but not Windows or Linux.

-Please, let me know if you encounter problems when you run my pipeline on your computer and also if you find solutions for your problems; I will post it in this github page so that other users might also benefit from your effort!
+Please, let me know if you encounter problems when you run my pipeline on your computer and also if you find solutions for your problems; I will post them on this github page so that other users can also benefit from your effort!

 <a name="ackn"></a>
 ## 4. Acknowledgements